JonUK/eleventy-blog/README.md

 A demo of the blog is hosted on Netlify:
 [https://dazzling-almeida-ca0492.netlify.com/](https://dazzling-almeida-ca0492.netlify.com/)

+## Branches
+This repo contains several branches that allow you to checkout the code at various stages of development.

 ## How do I run the site?
 ```
 npm install